 Paul says the same in Ephesians 2:8-9.
 Even though the pronoun "that" doesn't specifically refer to the word "faith" (since the grammatical gender of "faith" is feminine and "that" is neuter), "that" refers to the entire preceding clause, "by grace you have been saved through faith".

 This is an important truth to know, because it keeps us from evangelistic self-reliance and manipulation, and it promotes evangelistic praise.
 We realize that we absolutely cannot force anyone to believe in Christ.
 We cannot using natural psychology to drive a true conversion.

 We, in our witnessing, are totally dependent on God.
 By knowing this we will be more ethical, and avoid pushing people's emotional buttons, or confuse their cheers or tears with new birth.

 We also give thanks, never to ourselves but only to God, for every person who truly comes to Christ.
 This truth also provokes prayer for non-Christians, since only individual divine intervention can bring a sinner to repentance.

 Every lost person ought to repent, because it's God's will that they should.
 Sin is always wrong, and obedience is God s always right, regardless of how spiritually unwilling a lost person is.
 God will use the impenitent to glorify Himself on the day of their judgment (Proverbs 16:4).
 We preach to all, without discrimination, that each one should repent and turn to Christ.
 But God must give the gift of repentance, for their heart-attitudes toward sin and God to change.

-I have recently been reading some doctrinal material from other denominations, and I've come across a denial that God exercises meticulous (detailed) control over life.
+I have recently been reading some doctrinal material, and I've come across denials that God exercises meticulous (detailed) control over life.
 These teachers deny that God controls everything; deny fore-ordination; and deny that God is the moving hand behind disasters, such as the Twin Towers attack of 9/11, or Hurricane Katrina.